geertvos/gs-core/README.md

 # GS Core
 The GS Core project implements the GVM VM and bytecode language.
 The GVM is an object oriented, functional and stack based VM, loosely based on Javascript.

-A full high level implementatino can be found in this project: https://github.com/geertvos/gs-lang
+A full high level implementation can be found in this project: https://github.com/geertvos/gs-lang

 # Instruction set